-- 4. Approach (1-2 pages): What methods did you use to accomplish each aim?
-Did the project involve statistical analysis? - 5.
+- 5. Approach (1-2 pages): What methods did you use to accomplish each aim?
+Did the project involve statistical analysis? - 6.
 Results (2-3 pages) - Describe the final outcome.
 Indicate what objective criteria you used to conclude that the project was a success or not.
 If the project was not a success, explain why you think it did not work.
 If the project had to be changed along the way that is ok, just explain how and why it changed.
 Example: All 50 clients were tested by the National Center for Adult Literacy to determine their level at the start of the semester.
-At the conclusion of the training, each client was repeat-tested and 40/50 clients improved by one level. - 6.
-Obstacles encountered: Describe any obstacles and how you addressed them. - 7.
-Limitations and future directions: Describe any limitations and what needs to be done moving forward. - 8.
+At the conclusion of the training, each client was tested again and 40/50 clients succeeded in improving by one level. - 7.
+Obstacles encountered: Describe any obstacles and how you addressed them. - 8.
+Limitations and future directions: Describe project limitations and what needs to be done moving forward? - 9.
 Skills developed.
-Describe hard or soft skills that you developed as part of this experience. - 9.
+Describe hard or soft skills that you developed as part of this experience. - 10.
 References.
 Aim for at least 25 references

-Note regarding individual projects that involve literature reviews for the agency: Some of you may have a literature review for your project.
-The goal of this is to take advantage of UC library resources (not available to the agency) to provide information that will be of use to agency staff.
+Note regarding individual projects that involve literature reviews for the agency: Some of you may be tasked by your agency to write a literature review as part of your individual project.
+The goal of this is to take advantage of the extensive UC library resources that are not available to the agency in order to provide a comprehensive literature review that will be of use to agency staff.
 This is distinct from the final written report.